elarbee/7guis-angular8/README.md

 # Takeaways
 * A great feature of Angular is it's default inclusion of the [RxJs](https://rxjs-dev.firebaseapp.com/) library.
 The timer task included here is made incredibly trivial by the proper usage of this library.
-* 2 way binding for SVG manipulation (Circle drawing task) is a very powerful and underutilized feature.
+* 2 way binding for SVG manipulation (Circle drawing task) is a very powerful and under utilized feature.

 # Todo
 * Cells task is not implemented.
 I'm planning on adding this soon.